 Total Tax Receipts on a cumulative basis to end-April 2017 increased by €68 million or 0.5% compared to the same period in 2016 but are slightly down (2.4%) on profile for 2017.

 This Update of Ireland’s Stability Programme takes account of Budget 2017 and other Government initiatives.
 It is Ireland’s national medium-term fiscal plan and includes an update of the economic and fiscal outlook.
-This document will be submitted to the European Commission on April 2017 in accordance with the requirements of the European Semester.
+This document was submitted to the European Commission on 28 April 2017 in accordance with the requirements of the European Semester.
 It was presented in draft form to Dáil Éireann on 11 April prior to submission.
 The document incorporates horizontal guidance provided by the European Council to Member States in December 2016 and March 2017 as part of the discussions on the Annual Growth Survey.
 It has been prepared in line with the September 2012 guidelines on the format and content of Stability and Convergence programmes.
 This document should be read in conjunction with Ireland’s National Reform Programme (NRP) 2017, which sets out policies being advanced in response to challenges identified by the European Commission in its Country Report on Ireland, and which reports on progress towards our Europe 2020 Strategy targets.

 Watch Justin Flannery on MEB for March 2017